-Option 1:

-Pathway to becoming a Registered Dietitian/Nutritionist:
+Option 1: Pathway to becoming a Registered Dietitian/Nutritionist:

-Registered Dietitians/Nutritionists are the nutrition experts who have successfully completed and received a B.S. in Nutrition and Dietetics, completed supervised practice requirements and passed the RDN exam to earn the RD (Registered Dietitian) or RDN (Registered Dietitian/Nutritionist) credential.
+Registered Dietitians/Nutritionists are the nutrition experts who have successfully completed and received a B.S. in Nutrition and Dietetics, completed supervised practice requirements, obtained an MS degree (required by 2024) and passed the RDN exam to earn the RD (Registered Dietitian) or RDN (Registered Dietitian/Nutritionist) credential.
 The pathways to becoming an RD or RDN are the same, the choice of which credential to use is up to you.